 by Texas Homesteader ~

-RancherMan & I are slowly learning what veteran chicken-raisers have known all along about raising chickens and about fresh free-range eggs.
-Last year we raised our very first batch of chickens from day-old chicks.
-It was lots of fun seeing them turn from fuzzy peepers to a full grown egg-producing chicken.
+RancherMan & I are slowly learning what veteran chicken-raisers have known all along about raising our own chickens.
+And about fresh free-range eggs.

 But I learned even more about the eggs themselves.
 For instance I didn’t know:

 How To Tell What Color Eggs My Chicken Will Lay?

 Although there’s no difference in taste or nutrition whether white shell or colored shell, I was very surprised to learn that the color of the shell was dictated by the color of the chicken’s ear lobe.
 I’ll admit I didn’t even know chickens HAD ear lobes!

 Chickens with white lobes usually produce white eggs and chickens with red lobes usually produce brown eggs.

 Note in the first picture above that I have 2 brown eggs and one white.
 Sure enough, we had three Ideal 236 chickens, two with red lobes and one with white.
 Fascinating!